-In order to understand the structural history of the Davis Mesa quadrangle, it is necessary to understand the structural history of the adjoining part of southwestern Colorado.
+In order to understand the structural history of the Naturita NW quadrangle, it is necessary to understand the structural history of the adjoining part of southwestern Colorado.
 Parts of this history are still in doubt, because no clear record remains of some events; the record of other events, although legible, is subject to different interpretations.
-All the events described in the following discussion affected the Davis Mesa quadrangle either directly or indirectly, although the evidence for some of them is not visible within the boundaries of the quadrangle.
+All the events described in the following discussion affected the Naturita NW quadrangle either directly or indirectly, although the evidence for some of them is not visible within the boundaries of the quadrangle.

-Mild compressive forces, which probably began in early Pennsylvanian times, gently warped the region.
-This warping gave rise to the ancestral Uncompany highland, an element of the ancestral Rocky Mountains, and to the basin in which the Paradox member of the Pennsylvanian Hermosa formation was deposited.
-These major structural features controlled the pattern and the prevailing northwesttrending grain of the smaller structures later superimposed on them.
-The boundary between the highland and the basin, which is closely followed by the southwest margin of the present-day Uncompanyer Plateau, was a steep northwest-trending front, possibly a fault scarp, along which were deposited arkosic fanglomerates during late Pennsylvanian and Permian time.
+Weak compressive forces, which probably began in early Pennsylvanian times, gently warped the region.
+This warping gave rise to the ancestral Uncompander highland, an element of the ancestral Rocky Mountains, and to the basin in which the Paradox member of the Hermosa formation of Pennsylvanian age was deposited.
+These major structural features controlled the pattern and the prevailing northwest-trending grain of the smaller structures later superimposed on them.
+The boundary between the highland and the basin, which closely followed the southwest margin of the present-day Uncompander Plateau, was a steep northwest-trending front, possibly a fault scarp, along which were deposited arkosic fanglomerates during late Pennsylvanian and Permian time.
 The older fanglomerates interfinger with Pennsylvanian marine sedimentary rocks of the Hermosa formation.
-The bulk of the fanglomerates probably is of Permian age and belongs to the Cutler formation.
 Intrusion of salt from the Paradox member, probably initiated by gentle regional deformation, began sometime during deposition of the Permian Cutler formation.
 Isostatic rise of salt ruptured the overlying Hermosa and Cutler formations, and after the Cutler was deposited salt broke through to the surface.
 From then until flowage ceased, late in the Jurassic, the elongate salt intrusions such as those in Paradox Valley and Gypsum Valley stood as actual topographic highs at one place or another along their lengths.
 The rate of upwelling of additional salt, perhaps accelerated by the increase of the static load of sediments accumulating in the surrounding areas, balanced or slightly exceeded the rate of removal of salt by solution and erosion at the surface.
 Consequently, all the Mesozoic formations to the base of the Morrison formation wedge out against the flanks of the salt intrusions.
-Salt flowage was not everywhere continuous and at a uniform rate; rather, in many places it progressed spasmodically.
+Salt flowage was not everywhere continuous or at a uniform rate; rather, in many places it progressed spasmodically.
 Local surges of comparatively rapid intrusion gave rise to cupolas at different times and in different places along the salt masses.
-At the beginning of deposition of the Morrison sediments finally covered the salt intrusions, perhaps because the supply of salt underlying the areas between the intrusions was exhausted.
-Relative quiescence prevailed throughout the remainder of the Mesozoic and probably through the early part of the Tertiary.
+At the beginning of the Morrison deposition in the area, sediments finally covered the salt intrusions, perhaps because the supply of salt underlying the areas between the intrusions was exhausted.
+Relative quiescence prevailed throughout the remainder of the Mesozoic and probably through the early part of the Tertiary,